What Is the Best Credit Card for Groceries in June 2026?

 - Account for annual fees if you are choosing which card to keep long term.

-- Use the card that wins for your actual grocery pattern, not someone else’s ranking.
+- Use the card that wins for your actual Grocery pattern, not someone else’s ranking.

 This is also why a card optimizer does not need to read your bank account to be useful.
-If it knows the reward rules for the cards you carry, it can compare the grocery category directly.
+If it knows the reward rules for the cards you carry, it can compare the Grocery category directly.
 Madeen uses that approach: you select your cards, choose the purchase category, and the app shows the strongest option without asking for bank credentials or card numbers.
 Madeen’s privacy policy explains that posture in more detail.

 What should you do next?

-Pick the grocery stores where you spend most often, then check which of your cards actually earns a grocery bonus there.
+Pick the Grocery stores where you spend most often, then check which of your cards actually earns a Grocery bonus there.
 If two cards are close, choose the simpler one unless the higher-rate card clearly beats the fee and cap math.

 Frequently asked questions